Introduction to Groups

 If we have two elements in the group, a and b, it must be the case that a*b is also in the group.
 This is what we mean by closed.
 It's called closed because from inside the group, we can't get outside of it.

-And as with the earlier properties, the same is true with the integers and addition.
-If x and y are integers, x + y = z, it must be that z is an integer as well.
+For example, look at the integers and addition.
+If x and y are integers, and x + y = z, it must be that z is an integer as well.

 For all elements a, b in G, a*b is in G

-So, if you have a set and an operation, and you can satisfy every one of those conditions, then you have a Group.
+So, if we have a set and an operation, and we can satisfy every one of those conditions, then we have a Group.

 Only Two Operations